Winchester Center station

 Winchester Center station is a MBTA Commuter Rail station in Winchester, Massachusetts, served by the Lowell Line.
 The station is located on a viaduct in downtown Winchester, with two accessible side platforms serving the line's two tracks.
 The station was temporarily closed on January 8, 2021 due to structural deterioration.
-The first portion of the rebuilt station opened on October 1, 2024, with the remaining portion opened in June 2025.
+The first portion of the rebuilt station opened on October 1, 2024, while the remaining portion opened on June 3, 2025.